 Empowering our youth to strengthen our democracy

-Our interns are primarily recruited from Historically Black Colleges and Universities (HBCUs) in Georgia, North Carolina, Virginia, and DC.
-This year, we also enrolled interns from LaGuardia Community College in Queens, New York—one of the most diverse communities in the U.S. More than 95% of our interns identify as people of color.
+SVJ recruits college students primarily from Historically Black Colleges and Universities (HBCUs) in Georgia, North Carolina, Virginia, and Washington, DC.
+We also have a cohort at LaGuardia Community College in Queens, New York.
+More than 95% of our interns identify as people of color

 “Fighting for everyone’s voice to be heard will never stop being important to me now.” – Yumtso B., intern